GregaRubin/pokerstars-tracker/README.md

 ## A web app for tracking poker stats made with MERN Stack

 PokerStarts Tracker is website for all PokerStars enthusiasts who need a tool for improving and documenting their poker journey.
 The backend API server is made with Express.js and uses mongoDB for storage.
+Pokerstars logs are parsed with a custom made python script to extract the relevant information.
 The frontend server is made with React.
 ![image alt](https://github.com/GregaRubin/pokerstars-tracker/blob/main/1.PNG?raw=true)

 ## PokerStars Tracker features